 By statute, the Decree does automatically remove your former spouse as your heir (if you do not have a Will), as a devisee under your Will, and as a beneficiary of any revocable trusts you have created.
 The Decree does not, however, automatically remove your former spouse as a beneficiary of an irrevocable trust you created or as a beneficiary of your life insurance, IRA or qualified plan assets.
-Although a former spouse should be considered to be automatically removed as your named attorney-in-fact (for healthcare and/or financial matters), new powers of attorney should be executed in order to name a new attorney-in-fact.
-It is very important that you consult with an attorney of the Estate and Wealth Transfer Planning Team of Dobbs Legal Group, as soon as your divorce has become final, to review and revise your estate planning.
+Although the Decree may legally have the effect of automatically removing a former spouse as your named attorney-in-fact (for healthcare and/or financial matters), new powers of attorney should be executed in order to name a new attorney-in-fact, and a revocation notification should be provided to your former spouse to be clear he or she no longer has authority to act on your behalf.
+It is very important that you consult with an attorney at Dobbs Legal Group as soon as your divorce has become final, to review and revise your estate planning.

-What is an "annual exclusion" gift?
+What is an "annual exclusion gift?

 An annual exclusion gift is the amount of a present interest gift that a donor may make per donee per year without utilizing any of his or her exemption against federal gift taxes.
 The "annual exclusion" amount is indexed for inflation.
-For 2015, the annual exclusion amount is \$14,000.
+For 2023, the annual exclusion amount is \$17,000.